 Enter the message body and click on the Send message button.
-Message will be sent to SQS queue.
+The message will be sent to the SQS queue.

-On the same screen, if you scroll down you can click the Poll for messages button and receive the messages from the SQS queue which you sent in the earlier step.
+If you scroll down on the same screen, you can click the Poll for messages button and receive the messages from the SQS queue you sent in the earlier step.

 Click on message ID to view message details.
-Under the message body tab you can see message body.
+Under the message body tab, you can see the message body.

 Sending messages to SQS queue from SNS